-Discards any changes to the data file and returns to the most recently saved version of the data file.
-This option will only be available if the data file has been previously saved and there have been modifications done on the data file since.
-Do not save the data file immediately prior to reverting otherwise you will revert to nothing.
+Discards any changes to the input file and returns to the most recently saved version of the input file.
+This option will only be available if the input file has been previously saved and there have been modifications done on the input file since.
+Do not save the input file immediately prior to reverting because this will result in reverting to the very same input data as before reverting.